 RENAL BIOPSY COMPLICATIONS

 Serious complications of renal biopsy are not common.
 Less serious complications can occur, and can include bleeding, pain, and development of an abnormal connection between two blood vessels (a fistula).
 Rare complications include infection, damage to blood vessels or other organs, or urine leaks.

-Pain — Pain is a common problem after a renal biopsy.
+Pain — Pain can occur after a renal biopsy.
 You can be given medications to reduce pain after the procedure, and the pain usually resolves within a few hours.
-If you have severe or prolonged pain, call your healthcare provider immediately.
+If you have severe or prolonged pain, call your health care provider immediately.

 WHERE TO GET MORE INFORMATION